2017 E-GOLF OFFERS IMPROVED RANGE AND FUEL ECONOMY

 In addition to these engineering improvements, the 2017 e-Golf is wallet friendly.
 Using 13 cents per kilowatt-hour, the EPA has estimated an annual fuel cost of just $550.

-The 2017 e-Golf goes on sale this Spring.
+The 2017 e-Golf goes on sale later this year.
 Pricing will be announced closer to market introduction.

 About Volkswagen of America, Inc.